failure-driven/bdd-workshop-app/ABSTRACT.md

 ## Multi layer BDD for modern rails web apps

-Learn how to organise your integration tests for scalability and drive out functionality in a modern rails based web app with multi layered, outside in Behaviour Driven Development, BDD.
+Learn how to organise your integration tests for scalability and drive out functionality in a modern rails based web app with multi-layered, outside-in Behaviour Driven Development, BDD.
 Along with an overview of testing for frontend components, APIs, external integrations and everything in between, we will run you through the layers of integration testing that matter - from "system flow" specs through "page mechanics" specs that take an